PProvost/AssertEx/README.md

 ## AssertExException

 An exception class that is used by AssertEx when an assertion fails.
+Nothing fancy here.

 # Credits